 A non-mandatory, industry-driven DPP for electronics by 20230 appears even less likely, as it would require a very diverse set of sub-sectors and their representatives to define and implement such a DPP.
-This is why we have not considered this possibility in the timeline.
+Nonetheless we have included this remote possibility in the timeline.